red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/flow-control.rst

 The number of cases can easily be extended by adding more ``or when`` statements.
 The ``else`` statement will only trigger if all of the ``when/or when`` statements have failed.

-From the definition we see that ``when/or when`` statements support mixed groups that can contain events, actions and flows.
-For events this works like a ``match`` statement, whereas for actions and flows it behaves like an ``await`` statement.
+From the definition we see that ``when/or when`` statements support mixed groups that can contain events, actions, and flows.
+For events, this works like a ``match`` statement, whereas for actions and flows, it behaves like an ``await`` statement.
 Therefore, actions and flows will be started and then matched with their ``Finished`` event.
-Note, that all flows and actions will be started concurrently in the different ``when/or when`` statements and stopped as soon as the first case succeeds.
+Note that all flows and actions will be started concurrently in the different ``when/or when`` statements and stopped as soon as the first case succeeds.

 .. important::
     All started flows and actions in all the ``when/or when`` statements will be stopped as soon as one of the cases succeeded.